Don't Look Back in Anger: Legacy

 In a 2006 readers' poll conducted by Q magazine, it was voted the 20th-best song of all time.
-In May 2007, NME magazine placed "Don't Look Back in Anger" at No. 14 in its list of the "50 Greatest Indie Anthems Ever".
+In May 2007, NME placed "Don't Look Back in Anger" at No. 14 in its list of the "50 Greatest Indie Anthems Ever".
 In 2012, it was ranked number one on a list of the "50 Most Explosive Choruses" by NME, and the same year it was voted the fourth-most-popular No. 1 single of the last 60 years in the UK by the public in conjunction with the Official Charts Company's 60th anniversary.
 In 2015, Rolling Stone readers voted it the second-greatest Britpop song after "Common People" by Pulp.
-In 2016, The AU Review rated it at number 88 on their list of 101 best songs of all time.
-On 29 May 2017, Absolute Radio 90s broadcast a programme counting down the top 50 songs written by Noel Gallagher to mark his 50th birthday, with the song being voted No. 1.
+In 2016, AU Review rated it at number 88 on their list of 101 best songs of all time.
+On 29 May 2017, Absolute Radio 90s broadcast a programme counting down the top 50 songs written by Noel Gallagher to mark his 50th birthday, with "Don't Look Back in Anger" voted No. 1.
 In August 2020, the song was voted as the greatest song of the 1990s by listeners of Absolute Radio 90s as part of celebrations for the station's tenth anniversary.

-In a 2023 interview with Radio X, Noel compared the song to 'Hey Jude' by the Beatles in terms of its impact: "You’re kind of obliged to at least give it a go.
-‘Don’t Look Back in Anger’ – I don’t think I’d be allowed out of the venue if I didn’t play that.
-It’s kind of like my ‘Hey Jude.'"
+In a 2023 interview with Radio X, Noel compared the song to "Hey Jude" by the Beatles in terms of its impact: "You're kind of obliged to at least give it a go.
+'Don't Look Back in Anger' – I don't think I'd be allowed out of the venue if I didn't play that.
+It's kind of like my 'Hey Jude.
 Australian National University's School of Music professor Samantha Bennett commented in 2024: "I think 'Don't Look Back in Anger' is one of their most accomplished songs from a writing perspective".
-She continued: "It is an anthem and features what Dr Ruth Dockwray calls ‘unifying’ attributes.
-Its huge, ascending chorus top-line follows the last descending line of the bridge, ‘burn my heart out’.
-So there’s a sense of both music and lyrics fading out before a massive rise, which has a hugely uplifting effect."
+She continued: "It is an anthem and features what University of Chester professor Ruth Dockwray calls 'unifying' attributes.
+Its huge, ascending chorus top-line follows the last descending line of the bridge, 'burn my heart out'.
+So there's a sense of both music and lyrics fading out before a massive rise, which has a hugely uplifting effect."
 In 2025, "Don't Look Back in Anger" became Oasis's second song to hit a billion streams on Spotify, after "Wonderwall".

 Chart performance

 The song reached No. 1 in the singles charts of Ireland and the United Kingdom, and it was a moderate success by reaching the top 60 in various countries.
 The song was the 10th-biggest-selling single of 1996 in the UK.
-It is Oasis's second-biggest-selling single in the UK (after "Wonderwall"), going quintuple platinum in the process.
+It is Oasis's second-biggest-selling single in the UK (after "Wonderwall"), going seven times platinum in the process.
 The song returned to the UK charts in 2017 following Chris Martin and Jonny Buckland's cover version at the One Love Manchester concert, reaching No. 25.
 "Don't Look Back in Anger" is Oasis's sixth-biggest Billboard hit in the US, reaching the No. 10 spot on the Modern Rock Tracks for the week of 22 June 1996.